 But travel costs money so to earn it, you can either work before you leave and save up, or find work when you're already traveling.
 If you're looking for the kind of job where you actually have to show up, have a look at these overseas jobs for women - they'll give you an idea of what's out there.

 But if you're seriously thinking about earning an online income, keep reading for some ideas.
 The interesting thing about online work is that you can earn quite a bit, although there are no guarantees.
 It's not easy, it's not for everyone, but if you're keen to try, the sky's the limit and it can be an awful lot of fun.

 Here's how I did it.
 I started Women on the Road in 2007 with a company called Solo Build It!
 (SBI).
 It's not like Wordpress, although if you have a Wordpress blog or site, you can of course get the SBI plug-in, which will make your life a lot easier.
 What SBI did for me was teach me how to run a business online.
 You can get all this information elsewhere but by the time you've paid for individual courses and spent the time collating everything, you won't be any further ahead.

 The one exception, in my opinion, is if you want to run a travel blog.
-In that case, I highly recommend Travel Blog Success, which is the perfect solution for travel bloggers.
+In that case, please take a look at Superstar Blogging, which is the perfect solution if you want to learn how to make money travel blogging.
 But if you're thinking of promoting your existing work, or selling your coaching services or promoting a product or a destination as a business, then I'd opt for SBI.
 I've been with them since 2007 and I've never been tempted to switch.

 But first - is online work right for you?